So, what is Renewable Natural Gas anyway?

 - 5 climate action steps we took in 2021 to reduce greenhouse gas emissions

 - 5 reasons we’re investing in our gas system to support BC’s lower-carbon future

 1Renewable Natural Gas is produced in a different manner than conventional natural gas.
 It’s derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and waste water from treatment facilities.

 The biogas is captured and cleaned to create low-carbon Renewable Natural Gas (also called biomethane).

 2,3FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (RNG or biomethane), hydrogen, synthesis gas (from wood waste) and lignin.
-FortisBC’s RNG portfolio currently includes only renewable natural gas.
+FortisBC’s renewable and low-carbon portfolio currently includes only Renewable Natural Gas.
 Other gases and fuels may be added to the program over time.
 Depending on their source, all of these gases have differing levels of lifecycle carbon intensity.
-However, all of these gases are low carbon when compared to the lifecycle carbon intensity of conventional natural gas.
+However, all of these gases are low-carbon when compared to the lifecycle carbon intensity of conventional natural gas.
 The current burner tip carbon intensity of RNG is 0.29gCO2e/MJ and the current RNG portfolio lifecycle emissions are -22gCO2e/MJ.
 This is below B.C.’s carbon intensity threshold for low-carbon gases of 36.4 gCO2e/MJ set out in the 2021 B.C.
 Hydrogen Strategy.